plausible/docs/docs/custom-event-goals.md

 The event name can be anything.
 As a second parameter, you can also send an object with options.
 The only supported option at the moment is `callback` – a function that is called once the event is logged successfully.

 This is the whole extent of the API.
 If you want to trigger form submissions, button clicks etc. you need to implement the code for that yourself.
-This is an example of code we used to track custom events on our own website:
+This is an example of code we use to track custom events (trial signups) on our own website:

 ```
 if (registerForm) {